johnosbb/ProgrammingInPyQT/Spacy/ExtendingSpacy.md

 ]
 ```

+## We can add a Custom Entity Ruler based on the json data

 ```python
 # How to add a custom NER Ruler (based on patterns stored in a json file) to an existing Model to extend NER